DenTelezhkin/ZoomInteractiveTransition/README.md

 Available customizations:

 * Duration
 * Animation curve
-* interactive pop back gesture
+* Interactive pop back gesture
-* initial snapshot
+* Initial snapshot
+* Completion block

 Additionally, you can plug in your own keyframe animations, that will run alongside interactive transition.
 These can be supplied via optional <ZoomTransitionProtocol> method animationBlockForZoomTransition.